LLNL/thicket/docs/developer_guide.rst

 Contributing to Thicket
 =======================

-If you want to contribute a new data reader, feature, or bugfix to Thicket, please read below.
+If you are interested in contributing a new data reader, a feature, or a bugfix to Thicket, please read below.
 This guide discusses the contributing workflow used in the Thicket project, and the granularity of pull requests (PRs).